How Cocaine is Made: Origins, Additives, and Distribution

 Pure cocaine can be cut with anything from baby aspirin to hayfever tablets.
 Often, these substances don’t have any distinguishing smell or taste and sometimes will replicate the sensations coke gives (e.g. numb gums).
 It can also be cut with other drugs, such as amphetamines or benzodiazepines, which can lead to severe health complications such as heart palpitations, seizures, and overdose.

-Cocaine is made from the leaves of the coca plant (Erythroxylon coca lam) which go through a rigorous processing method before they become the white powdered substance.
-During this process, and when pure cocaine is cut by drug dealers, many additional substances and chemicals may be added, such as:
+The leaves of the coca plant go through a rigorous processing method before they become the white powdered substance.
+Some of the many additional substances and chemicals used in the making of cocaine are:

 • Gasoline